Seafood Product Preparation & Packaging

 Recent Developments

-• The producer price index for seafood product producers, which measures prices before reaching consumers, declined 1.5% in July compared to a year ago after falling 1.5% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-Producer prices for seafood product producers have been trending downward from their peak in July 2022 on weak consumer demand.
-Employment by seafood product producers slumped by 10.9%% year over year in July, while average wages at food manufacturers rose 4.4% in August to $23.49 per hour, a nickel short of their high in July, BLS data show.
-Employment by the industry is seasonal and typically peaks in July.
+• Producer prices for manufacturers of seafood products, which have been trending upward since May, continued to climb in December.
+The producer price index for seafood product producers, which measures prices before reaching consumers, rose 5.9% in December compared to a year ago after falling 3.4% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by seafood product producers fell 10.8% year over year in January, while in February average wages at food manufacturers rose 3.6% to $23.87 per hour, down from their peak in January, BLS data show.

 Get A Demo